maxplanck-ie/ATACofthesnake/README.md

 ## Important

-All samples in a 'run' have to belong to the same group, e.g. out of all individual peaks, a union will be made.
+All samples in a 'run' have to belong to the same group.
+That means that out of all peaks/sample, a union will be made.
-If you have multiple groups, you need multiple runs of the program to analyse them appropriately.

 ## Installation